We at Discover Medical London are deeply saddened by the death of Her Majesty Queen Elizabeth II.

 Our most popular walk concluding at the acclaimed exhibitions and library of The Wellcome Collection, with an optional tour available for advance bookings**.

-For details of special events and their costs please see below and the relevant homepage.
+For details of individual tours please see the relevant homepage.

 To enquire about any of these walks, please contact us via email: firstname.lastname@example.org